MrJadaml/widgets/README.md

     </table>
   <% end %>
 ```
-* check 3000 ~> Theres a place for it to show, but no instantiation
+* check 3000 ~> There's a place for it to show, but no instantiation.

 > /controllers/widgets_controller.rb

 Drop the following code inside your new action:

 `@widgets = Widget.all`